 Rhetoric is the art of persuasion through effective speaking and writing.
-This course begins PEP's 2-year study of Rhetoric, laying the foundation in Core E and continuing to completion in Core F. We spend our time in the first two cannons of Rhetoric, discussing invention and arrangement as well as beginning the third element of style.
-This is also an advanced writing course to prepare students for the types of writing they will encounter in college, including college entrance essays.
-Literature will be selected from classics from the Medieval to Early Modern time period, to tie in with the same period in History as well as the ideas studied in Biblical Worldview III.
+This course completes the foundation from Core E, adding the elements of public speaking to analysis of discourses and working on the style of writing.
+This is also an advanced writing course to prepare students for the types of writing they will encounter in college.
+Literature will be selected from the Modern/Postmodern time period to tie in with Modern History and the ideas being studied in Biblical Worldview IV.